This article explains how to activate the WordPress debug mode and create the WordPress debug.log file.

 Change the Location of the debug.log

-You can change the position of written errors by changing the value of the constant WP_DEBUG_LOG.
+You can change the path WordPress uses for error logging by changing the value of the constant WP_DEBUG_LOG.

-Open wp-config.php and search the line that contains WP_DEBUG_LOG.
+Open wp-config.php and find the line that contains WP_DEBUG_LOG.

 Search: define( 'WP_DEBUG_LOG', true );